koka-lang/koka/doc/spec/tour.kk.md

 #### Raw Control { #sec-rcontrol; }

 ~ Todo
-Use `rcontrol` for raw control operations which do not automatically finalize; this gives true first-class resumption contexts (as `rcontext`) but need to be used with care.
-With `rcontrol` one can use the implicitly bound resumption context `rcontext` to either resume (as `rcontext.resume(x)`), or to finalize a resumption (as `rcontext.finalize`) which runs all `finally` handlers to clean up resources.
+Use `rctl` for raw control operations which do not automatically finalize; this gives true first-class resumption contexts (as `rcontext`) but need to be used with care.
+With `rctl` one can use the implicitly bound resumption context `rcontext` to either resume (as `rcontext.resume(x)`), or to finalize a resumption (as `rcontext.finalize`) which runs all `finally` handlers to clean up resources.